awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string
 - *Default:* No prefix is used

-the target bucket prefix with a slash at the end.
+The target S3 Bucket prefix with a slash at the end.

 ---